prototypefund/reproducible-website/_posts/2019-04-01-reproducible-builds-twain-Intel-8086-audit-and-Berne-Convention-patches.md

 <h4 style="font-weight: normal;">… and proposes a patch to the Berne Convention on Copyright Law</h4>

+<span style='color: red; font-weight: bold'>Ed.
+Note: This was our April Fools' Day prank for 2019.</span>

 We are excited to launch a crowd-funded audit of Intel<sup>®</sup>'s classic desktop computer processor, the 1978-vintage 8086<sup>®</sup>!